 (6) A principal employer or manager is not precluded by a contract from doing such acts and things as are necessary to comply with subsection (2) and is not liable under any contract to any penalty for doing such acts and things.

-[Section 31BM inserted by No. 68 of 2004 s.
+[Section 31BM inserted: No. 68 of 2004 s.
 76.]

 31BN.
 Review of notices by inspector